Exploring the consequences of chromatic data excision in 21-cm Epoch of Reionization power spectrum observations: Flags Inherited from Data: Assessment and Mitigation

 \subsection{Integrating Over a Night}

 We show the baseline-averaged flagging patterns for the two-hour data set in Figure \ref{fig:gold_flagging_pattern}.
 The periodic flagging in time and frequency are not strictly RFI-related.
-The MWA coarse channel edges and centers are inhabited by bandpass irregularities that need to be excluded from the analysis.
+The MWA coarse channel edges and centers are inhabited by bandpass irregularities arising from the two-stage polyphase filter bank in the digital signal pipeline that need to be excluded from the analysis.
 The time boundaries of observations also tend to have irregularities due to misalignment of data coming from the correlator and occasional oddities when pointings are adjusted, among other effects.
 The regular 7 MHz blocks in the \textsc{SSINS} flags reflect the results from the frequency-matched flagging algorithm, which specifically searched for DTV contamination.
 The flags from \textsc{AOFlagger} are mostly uniform except for noticeable DTV and narrowband events later in the night, corroborated by the \textsc{SSINS} flags.
 We show a closer view of these events in Figure \ref{fig:plus_one}.
 Since \textsc{AOFlagger} flags on a per-baseline basis and produces a small number of false positives, each baseline actually has a slight, random chromaticity relative to other baselines.
 Each of these types of chromatic structures, namely coarse band edge flagging, DTV, and uniform random, imprint visible structures in the EoR power spectrum according to their Fourier transform.

 Individual dipole delays within an MWA tile can be adjusted so that the tile can point its beam.
 For EoR experiments with the MWA, this functionality is used to track a particular observing field as it rotates overhead.
 In Figure \ref{fig:gold_flagging_pattern}, we demarcate these transitions with the time axis tick marks.
+They occur about every 30 minutes.
 We show model power spectra for this night in Figures \ref{fig:model_flag_PS_data_SSINS} and \ref{fig:model_flag_PS_data_AOFlagger} on a per-pointing basis.
 The \textsc{SSINS} flags show much more variation between pointings, which is reflected in the power spectra of Figure \ref{fig:model_flag_PS_data_SSINS}.
 In contrast, the \textsc{AOFlagger} power spectra show little variation between pointings, and consequently there is little variation between them.
 In both cases, there is far more power in the EoR window than the expected EoR signal, and intervention is required.